Karel Koželuh

 Karel Koželuh (/cs/; Kozeluh Károly /hu/; 7 March 1895 – 27 April 1950) was a Czech tennis, association football, and ice hockey player of the 1920s and 1930s.
 Koželuh became a European ice hockey champion in 1925 and was one of the top-ranked players on the professional tennis circuit in the 1930s.

 Rugby, football and ice hockey years

-Koželuh was born in Prague, Austria-Hungary (today's Prague, Czech Republic), one of seven brothers and two sisters.
+Koželuh was born in Prague, Bohemia, Austria-Hungary (today's Czech Republic), one of seven brothers and two sisters.
 His sports career began with rugby and it was only at the age of 16 that he learned to play tennis.
 In 1914 he joined the soccer team of Sparta Prague.
 In later years Koželuh also played for DFC Prag (Prague), Teplitzer FK (Teplice) and Wiener AC (Vienna).

 He played international football for both Austria and Czechoslovakia.

 In 1925, he was a member of the Czechoslovakia ice hockey team that won the European Championship, scoring the winning goal in the final game.